 What Can You Do Instead of 75Hard?

-#57DOABLE is a realistic approach for your life.
-It includes a flexible meal plan, workouts, and tools for mental fortitude to feel look your best.
+75 Soft is a realistic approach for your life.
+It includes a flexible meal plan, workouts, and tools for personal growth to feel look your best.
 Best part?
 It’s free!!

 We mentioned above a few of our favorite resources, but the main thing is to find something that fits your busy life.

-Here are a few questions to ask yourself before committing to a program:
+Here are a few questions to ask yourself before committing to any program:

 - Is this something I would feel comfortable asking my doctor about?
 (Knowing now that several RDs, therapists, and personal trainers have been against it)